Gregory Perkel: American Period

 Perkel's first gallery show was held in March 1978 at the Eduard Nakhamkin Fine Arts Gallery (New York) and it sold-out completely to Norton Dodge.
 Dodge was one of the United States’ most distinguished collectors of Soviet nonconformist art at the time, and later donated his entire collection to the Zimmerli Art Museum at Rutgers University.

 In 1981, Perkel was invited to participate in a “Russian New Wave” exhibition which showcased the works by Ernst Neizvestny, Mihail Chemiakin, Oleg Tselkov and Igor Tulpanov.
 This show was organized through the combined efforts of Eduard Nakhamkin Fine Arts and Norton Dodge and was open to the public between December 4, 1981 – February 7, 1982, and was located at 599 Broadway, New York City.
 Perkel presented large installation entitled, “Totems, Parts and Obsession” showcasing 56 oil paintings.
 John Russell covered the exhibition in The New York Times Review.
+From the conclusion of the “Russian New Wave” show up until the end of 1989, Perkel started to work in an artform that he calls “Conglomerates” which consists of the combination of multiple mixed-media artworks assembled into one unified work displayed on a wall.
+A collection of his Conglomerates was exhibited in February 1987 at Mokotoff Gallery, along with a series of 12 paintings entitled, Plagued Myth depicting scenes from biblical myth overlaid with inscriptions from contemporary advertisements.

+Over a two-year period starting in 1990, Perkel worked on an installation dubbed, Trade, Pray and Relax Over A Coffin Table.
+This installation introduced a media that Perkel that he refers to as “Cardboard Mosaic”, given that such works are comprised exclusively of cutouts from conventional commercial corrugated cardboard containers and packaging that are glued to plywood.
+The inaugural exhibition of his Cardboard Mosaic works took place in 1993 at the Frank Bustamante Gallery in Soho, NY.
+The show was reviewed by Amei Wallach for News Day.